 Stocks fall for seventh session

-Major indices of the Dhaka Stock Exchange (DSE) has fell for a seventh successive trading session today.
+Major indices of the Dhaka Stock Exchange (DSE) fell for a seventh successive trading session yesterday.

 The DSEX, the benchmark index of the country's premier bourse, slightly declined by 0.04 percent from the previous day to close at 6,256 points.